.

 Another employee who worked on the safes was Martin Stafford.
 He has now emigrated to Canada.

-One other possible employee is Bart Tompson, now retired, but when Walter Allen visits his home, his wife explains her husband recently died.
+One other possible employee is Bart Tompson, now retired, but when Walter Allen visits his home, his wife explains her husband had recently died.

 Final scene is John Hunter teasing poor Walter about that middle name....
 Aloysius!